npm/fastify-monitor/README.md

 #### GET `/_monitor/ping`

-Performs all configured checks.

-If successful, returns a `200` status code with the string specified by `PING_RESPONSE`, `options.monitor.pingResponse` or the default `'pong'`.
+Returns a `200` status code with the string specified by `PING_RESPONSE`, `options.monitor.pingResponse` or the default `'pong'`.

-If any check throws or rejects, returns a `500` status code with a JSON response.
+Note that this route does not perform any additional checks, and is mostly useful as a signal that your service is up and responding (i.e. a `livenessProbe` in kubernetes).

 #### GET `/_monitor/status`

 Performs all configured checks.
+This route is useful as a signal that your app is able to perform expected duties (i.e. a `readinessProbe` in kubernetes).
+Useful additional checks are things like database connectivity and availability of other requried services.

 If successful, returns a `200` status code with an object containing the following fields:
 - `app`: copied from the options when loading the plugin, will be omitted from response if not defined